 So what can non-black people do?
 (Numerous & detailed resources for the points made below follow at the end of this post)

-1. Don’t ask black people to engage in the emotional labour of raising your awareness about the impacts of racism.
+- Don’t ask black people to engage in the emotional labour of raising your awareness about the impacts of racism.

 You will feel discomfort as you do these things (maybe even as you read this post).
 If you feel like stopping, remind yourself that you have the luxury to stop & move on to something else.
 Black people do not.

 Why I’m No Longer Talking to White People About Race – Reni Eddo-Lodge

 Natives: Race and Class in the Ruins of Empire – Akala

 Other times when riots have occurred in the US:

 – when sports teams win: